Levy Konigsberg: Asbestos litigation

 In June 2022, the firm secured an appellate victory in the case of Fowler v.
 Union Carbide Corporation when the New Jersey Supreme Court ruled to reinstate a $2.38 million verdict against a Dow Chemical unit.
 In its ruling, the Court held that the company failed to sufficiently warn about its products’ risks when it informed employers and hoped the message would trickle down.
 The Fowler ruling significantly impacts asbestos litigation in New Jersey by reaffirming that asbestos manufacturers cannot evade liability when they fail to place adequate warnings on their products.

+Since 2017, Partner Jerome Block and the firm have represented plaintiffs who claim that their use of Johnson & Johnson talc-based products caused their asbestos-related cancers.
+In May 2023, Block, was featured in a CNN investigation aired on The Whole Story with Anderson Cooper discussing litigation over J&J baby powder products and his representation of women diagnosed with cancer.
+In June 2023, the firm filed 116 mesothelioma cases against Kenvue, a J&J consumer health spinoff created by the company in response to its growing talc liabilities.

 Qui Tam

 Levy Konigsberg is active in Qui Tam cases also known as Whistleblower of False Claims Act cases.
 In one case filed in 2009, the firm represented a whistleblower, Dr. Gabriel Feldman, who uncovered a large-scale Medicaid fraud.
 Founding partner Alan J. Konigsberg represented Feldman in the case that resulted in a $70 million settlement paid to the U.S. Government by the New York City government.
 Feldman was awarded $14.7 million for his role in exposing the fraud.
 According to a New York Times article discussing the case, Dr. Feldman contended in the lawsuit that "the city was giving people services that squandered taxpayer money".
 The case concluded years of work by Dr. Feldman when he "began reviewing Medicaid cases in New York in 1990, and first tried to blow the whistle on the city's program in 1993 when he testified before the City Council."
 The $70 million settlement is one of the largest awards in whistleblower cases that New York City has ever paid.